jmyers7/book/_sources/chapters/models.md

 plt.tight_layout()
 ```

-It is evident from this plot that the homoscedasticity assumption is violated, since the distributions of the residuals appear to widen as the area variable increases.
+It is evident from this plot that the homoscedasticity assumption is violated since the distributions of the residuals appear to widen as the area variable increases.

 As with the parameters $\beta$ and $\beta_0$, it is also possible to learn an optimal value of the variance $\sigma^2$.
 As another method of model checking, given all the parameters $\beta$, $\beta_0$, and $\sigma^2$, we may generate a new dataset by sampling from the normal distributions